manjiki/linux-metrics/docs/memory-usage.md

     (term 2) root:~# time python -c 'print "Hello World"'
     ```
 	3. Now re-run our dummy Python application, but this time without flushing the cached memory.
 Can you see the difference?
-6. Run the `dentry.py` script and observe the memory usage using `free`.
+6. Run the `dentry.py` script and observe the memory usage using `free` or `vmstat 1`.
 What is using the memory?
 How does it effect performance?
     ```bash
     (term 2) root:~# python linux-metrics/scripts/memory/dentry.py
     (term 2) root:~# echo 3 > /proc/sys/vm/drop_caches